 - territorial management objectives

 Yukon Territory Government and Fisheries and Oceans Canada identified the need to update FISS.
 The new online data entry FISS system is a very useful tool for groups or individuals involved or interested in fisheries management, conservation or stewardship activities.
 The current inventory database has not been updated since 2001 and hundreds of Yukon-based reports have been accumulating which need to be entered into the system.
-As well, spatial data in Yukon’s FISS uitilizes 1:50,000 maps but there is no watershed atlas available with watershed codes similar to the BC FISS system.
+As well, spatial data in Yukon’s FISS utilizes 1:50,000 maps but there is no watershed atlas available with watershed codes similar to the BC FISS system.
 However; if funding is available in 2013-2014, a new watershed atlas will be built and this will greatly enhance the FISS information system.

 Fish Sample Data

 In an effort to standardize fish sample reporting data and make the information more easily accessible for others, DFO has developed two spreadsheets for sampling data collection.
-First is the “Sampling Data” spreadsheet it is a mandatory spreadsheet and is part of a scientific collection licence permit holder’s licence the second is a more detailed “Fish data” spreadsheet.
+First is the “Sampling Data” spreadsheet it is a mandatory spreadsheet and is part of a scientific collection license permit holder’s license the second is a more detailed “Fish data” spreadsheet.
 Once completed and submitted to DFO, both of these spreadsheets will be validated and quality assured prior to being uploaded by DFO staff to the Yukon FISS Atlas starting in 2013.